Abhishek11-b/web-dev-project/README.md

 localStorage).
 Overall, this is a PHP/MySQL CRUD application with a modern front end.
 Key features described in the code and documentation include: secure login authentication, data visualization via progress bars.
-Key Technologies Used
-• PHP (server-side scripting) – The backend is written in PHP.
-All pages are PHP files (index.php, home.php, and endpoint scripts for add/update/delete).
-PHP handles form submissions and database interactions.
-(As noted, PHP is a widelyused server-side scripting language for creating dynamic web pages.)
-• MySQL (database) – A MySQL (MariaDB) database habit_tracker_db stores habit records in a tbl_tracker table.
-Each record has fields for date, day, and several habit flags.
-The PHP code uses PDO to connect to MySQL (include ('../conn/conn.php')) and execute prepared statements for inserting, updating, and deleting records.
-MySQL is a relational database system suited for storing structured data like these habit logs.
-• XAMPP – The app is designed to run on a local PHP/MySQL server environment (e.g. XAMPP or similar).
-Indeed, the documentation advises “Install XAMPP” to get Apache, PHP and MySQL on your machine.
-Once set up, the source code is placed in htdocs, and the provided SQL is imported into phpMyAdmin.
-• Bootstrap CSS – The front end uses Bootstrap 4 for responsive, styled components.
-Layout classes (e.g. row, col-7, btn btn-dark, etc.) and Bootstrap’s progress bar classes (.progress, .progress-bar) are used extensively.
-(Bootstrap is a popular front-end framework providing prebuilt styling and grids.)
-For example, each habit entry’s completion percentage is shown using <div class="progress"><div class="progress-bar" ...></div></div>.
-This conveys progress visually – Bootstrap’s progress bars “show a user how far along he/she is in a process”.
-• jQuery and DataTables – The app includes jQuery and the DataTables plugin. jQuery simplifies client-side scripting, while DataTables enhances HTML tables with features like sorting, pagination, and instant search.
-In the code, the habit table has class .habit-table, and $('.habit-table').DataTable() initializes it.
-DataTables is described as “a JavaScript HTML table enhancing library” that adds advanced features (pagination, instant search, multi-column sorting) to a table.
-This makes the table interactive and easier to navigate.
-• Font Awesome – Font Awesome is loaded via CDN to provide icons (e.g. the pencil and trash icons on the Update/Delete buttons).
-Font Awesome is an “icon toolkit” that gives scalable vector icons for the UI.
-• HTML, CSS, JavaScript – Standard web technologies are used throughout.
-There’s custom CSS for fonts and layout (e.g. Google Fonts, background images), and custom JavaScript for UI behavior (dark mode toggle, chatbot, modal population, report generation).
-For example, a “dark-mode” CSS class is toggled on the <body> to switch themes when the user clicks the moon button.
-The code also uses localStorage in JavaScript to save focus sessions and mood logs on the client side, which is a browser feature for persisting data.
-• PHP Data Objects (PDO) – The PHP scripts use PDO to connect securely to the database with prepared statements (e.g. $stmt = $conn->prepare("INSERT INTO tbl_tracker ...")).
-PDO helps prevent SQL injection by parameterizing queries.
-The combination of PHP/MySQL on the backend and Bootstrap/jQuery/DataTables on the frontend is typical for this kind of web app.
-Indeed, the project description explicitly lists “PHP, MySQL, Bootstrap, jQuery, DataTables, Font Awesome” as the technology stack.

 Code Structure and Features
 🔑 Login System
 • You open the app and see a login page.